Nevada food manager license and insurance requirements

 Linkedin

-Learn more about the safe food handling certificate for restaurant managers in this guide, including information on the following topics:
+Learn more about the safe food handling certificate in Nevada, including:

 Nearly every business in Nevada that serves food needs a certified food manager on the premises during all hours of operation.
-If you’re a sole proprietor, you will need to earn this food safety manager certification to comply with health regulations.
+This is a requirement set out by the Nevada Administrative Code.
+For sole proprietors, this means getting the food safety manager certification yourself to comply with health regulations.

-There are a few types of low-risk food businesses exempt from this food manager requirement:1
+However, there are a few exceptions.
+Some low-risk food businesses are exempt from this food manager requirement:

 • Most convenience stores